servalproject/serval-dna/doc/Mesh-Stream-Protocol.md

 The `msp_processing()` function will never close a listening socket automatically; that must be done explicitly by the application.

-An application may close any open socket at any time by calling `msp_close()`.
+An application may close any open socket at any time by calling `msp_stop()`.
-This will cause `msp_processing()` to stop both directions of an open data socket without alerting the remote end point, discard all queued messages locally, and invoke the socket's handler function one last time with the CLOSED flag set.
+This will cause `msp_processing()` to stop the flow of data in both directions, discard all queued messages and alert the remote end point to do the same.
+The socket's handler function will be one last time with the CLOSED and STOPPED flags set.

 #### Finalisation